propagating/IronmanSaveBackup/README.md

 # IronmanSaveBackup

+## XEW/XEU/Vanilla XCOM2 Note
+You might have a couple of backups from your non-ironman Campaigns for these 3 versions.

+This is because WotC is the only version that makes it easy to identify Ironman from non-Ironman saves.
+As a result, running this tool along side XEU/XEW/X2 Vanilla will not be able to distinguish which save is ironman or not, and will continue to make backups for the campaign you are currently playing.

 ## Dependencies
 1. .NET Framework 4.6.1 - https://www.microsoft.com/en-us/download/details.aspx?id=49981

 ## Instructions

 ### Configuration
-1. Set the Save Location to the directory that stores your XCOM2/WotC Ironman Saves
+1. Set the Save Location to the directory that stores your XEW/XEU/XCOM2/WotC Ironman Saves
 2. Set the Backup Location to a directory of your choosing
 3. Set Backups to Keep to to an appropriate value.
 A value of 0 keeps all backups.
 Oldest backups are deleted first if the limit is reached.
 This limits the backups to keep per campaign, not a combined total of all backups.
 4. Choose one of the following methods: